yetulaxman/linux-2/_tutorials/02d-sharing-images.md

 Removing an image from the remote repository is not trivial

 **Useful link**:
-- More information about Docker Hub, and the cli integration can be found [here](https://docs.docker.com/docker-hub/)
+- More information about DockerHub, and CLI integration can be found [here](https://docs.docker.com/docker-hub/)